rust-stuco/lectures/week6/slides.md

 # Large Programs

-When we write large programs, organizing code becomes increasingly important.
+As your programs get larger, the organization of the code becomes increasingly important.

 It is generally good practice to: